Table of Contents

 - Same Brand of Pasta (CBC News story)

-The table on the package is usually accurate, but may not present the information in a useful way.
-The table lists values per serving, based on a small “serving”, and doesn’t state the sodium in a full package.
-There is a second number – a percentage of the USDA Recommend Daily Allowance per serving.
+There is a second number – a percentage of the United States Department of Agriculture (“USDA”) Recommend Daily Allowance (“RDA”) per serving.
 The RDA percentage is useful for some decisions but the RDA is not a prescription or a guaranteed safe allowance – it is high for many people.
-The serving size can be silly.

-The label can identify sodium cooked into a prepared meal..
+The label can identify sodium in packaged food cooked into a prepared meal.

 - bacon, ham, sausage or prepared meat;